ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ### @test:AfterEach

-The `AfterEach` annotated function, will be run after each test within the test suite.
+The `AfterEach` annotated function will be run after each test within the test suite.
 This can be used to clean up the test-level aspects repeatedly after every test function.

 ***Example:***